 - Giant dogs – 1 teaspoon per day

-Are There Any Side Effects To Giving Dogs Turmeric?
+The Side Effects And Downside To Giving Dogs Turmeric

 - Turmeric is a blood thinner reducing the chance of a stroke or a heart attack.
 If your dog is on thinning blood medication, this could be a problem.

 - Turmeric is a warming spice.
-If your dog is of a breed that tends to overheat easily and shows signs of overheating (panting and looking for shade to cool down), then turmeric may not be suitable for him.
+If your dog is of a breed that doesn’t cope well in high temperatures and shows signs of overheating (panting and looking for shade to cool down), then turmeric may not be suitable for him.
 Use a sleep tracking devise to see if he is restless at night, this way you will know if the turmeric is bothering him.

 Related Posts That You Will Enjoy!